jos3ph-m/Search-Github-Users/README.md

 This project is based on a project class by John Smilga in his [React Tutorial and Projects Course](https://www.udemy.com/course/react-tutorial-and-projects-course)

+I highly recommend checking out the course if you're into React.

 ## Styled Components

 [Styled-Components - Main Docs](https://styled-components.com/)